Question from Ethan K.: Hi Rick. My uncle gave me his old HP Pavilion dv4 1123us laptop because the hard drive died.

 I have a hard drive to replace it with but I can’t get the old hard drive to come out of the laptop.
 I removed all the screws that hold the hard drive in place, but one side of it refuses to budge.

 Is there another screw that I’m not seeing?
 I’d really appreciate any help you can give me.

 Rick’s answer: Hi Ethan.
-Removing the hard drive from most laptops is a four-step process:
+Removing the hard drive that particular laptop is a four-step process:

-1 – Remove the laptop battery and the cover over the hard drive bay.
+1 – Remove the laptop battery and the small plastic cover over the hard drive bay.

 2 – Remove all the screws that hold the hard drive in place.

 3 – Slide the drive in the direction opposite the edge connector (either to the right or the left) until the drive slips free.